web-advanced-fall-2016/todolist-in-class-guacamole/README.md

 ## Team Guacamole: Marielle, Yue
 ## Steps

 ### FEATURES

+1) load the initial list on client side page
-1) Add new item(s) to To Do List into text input box/bar.
+2) Add new item(s) to To Do List
-	- To add a To Do List item, type into the input box/bar and click the "Add" button.
-	- New item(s) should appear underneath the bar/box with an "X" button next to it.
+	- after typing, when hit enter or click the add button, add a new item to the list on the server side(into json file)
+   - when an item is successfully added to the server side, show the item on client side, and enable remove

-2) Delete (completed) item(s) from the To Do List.
+3) Delete (completed) item(s) from the To Do List
-	- To delete"X" button located next to each To Do List item
-3) To Do List is saved on the server side for later reference.
+	- when clicking the remove button on the client side, delete the item on server side
+   - refresh the list on client side(remove the item in client side);

 ### HOW TO RUN THE CODE

 Clone or download this folder onto your computer.

 On the server side:
     Open Terminal, navigate to the folder, enter -npm install, and after it's done, enter -npm start.

 On the client side:
     once the server is running, open web browser, open localhost on port 3000.